 Do You Have the Right Attorney?

 We cannot stress enough that copyright is one of the most complex areas of law.
 Just as consumers need to be aware of the seriousness of copyright infringement, businesses should properly register and police their work accordingly.
-Applying years of experience in copyright and business law, Gehres Law Group, P.C. can assist with copyright registration and, when applicable, pursuing a copyright infringement lawsuit.
+Applying years of experience in copyright and business law, Gehres Law Library can assist with copyright registration and, when applicable, pursuing a copyright infringement lawsuit.
 Click here to learn more, or call us at 858-964-2314 to speak with one of our San Diego business attorneys.